 Holy Ghost, St. Helen churches recommended for June closure

-A recommedation for the churches' closure was announced by Father Michael Schramel, pastor of Parish of the Holy Family, in a Dec.
-29 bulletin article.
-If the recommendation is approved, the parish’s lone remaining worship site would be at St. Jude the Apostle, also in Gates.
+The proposed closings of Holy Ghost and St. Helen churches were announced by Father Michael Schramel, pastor of Parish of the Holy Family, in a Dec.
+29, 2019, bulletin article.
+If Bishop Matano accepts the recommendation — which was finalized during a Dec.
+8, 2019, meeting of the parish’s finance and parish councils — Holy Ghost and St. Helen would be put up for sale, and the parish’s only remaining worship site would be St. Jude the Apostle Church, also in Gates.